espocrm/documentation/user-guide/printing-to-pdf.md

 ### Link-multiple fields

-Since 5.5.0 it's possible to loop through link multiple collection.
+It's possible to loop through link multiple collection (since 5.5.0).

 Example, printing contact names and roles of an opportunity: